“Put all your eggs in the one basket and –WATCH THAT BASKET.”Mark Twain

 There’s a very important (and, in my opinion, correct) theory that we should automate as much as possible in our development and delivery structure, and remove the human element.

 But that is not always the best way to deal with stuff, in the way that I work.

 First of all, the human involved is me.
 I’m an engineer with over thirty years of experience.
 I am an outstanding debugger and designer, and tend to find bugs very, very quickly.
 Some day, an AI will, I’m sure, be able to outpace me, but we’re not there, yet.
 Even so, when that day arrives, I’ll lay odds that small shops like mine won’t be able to afford it.

-Second, as soon as you set up a CI/D pipeline, you have established a “concrete galosh.”
+Second, as soon as we set up a CI/D pipeline, we have established a “concrete galosh.”
 That is not necessarily a bad thing, but we shouldn’t (in my opinion) rush to get to that point.

 In my opinion, there’s just no substitute for experienced, capable, and, above all, adaptive engineers.
 I think that it’s important for an organization to open their wallets and fork up the dosh for good talent and good training.
 I don’t think that there’s too many cheap engineers that will provide a “magic bullet” for quality engineering.

 As stated above, I tend to use a hybrid approach to all of my engineering.